MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Parameters.md

 The name of the parameter is preceded by a hyphen (-), which signals to PowerShell that the word following the hyphen is a parameter name.
-This effect can be switched off by escaping the hyphen (``Write-Output `-I``) or specifying the string as a parameter value (`Write-Output -I:-I`).
+This effect can be switched off by escaping the hyphen (``Write-Output `-I``) or specifying the string as a parameter value (`Write-Output -InputObject:-I`).
 The special parameter `--` switches off recognising parameters for the rest of the command (`Write-Output -- -I`).
 The parameter name and value can be separated by a space or a colon character.